subenja/codecamp4/README.md

 ## Plan of Future

+### Stage-1

 Code Camp 4's Code Kata will be a web application running on the cloud, and students will write the code challenges from there, but we are researching the possible ways.

+### Stage-2

+We found the possible ways to migrate this Code Kata to live on the REPL platform, So we are working hard for migration in just a couple weeks.
+If any updates, I will inform all of the challengers and participants in using another platform instead.
+If you are willing the old ways, we are not enforcing you.
+You can use the former method to send the assignment to your TAs and also can use the new one too.

 So stay tune.